-A great majority of Slovaks can’t imagine their day without a good, nourishing soup.
-Now that the days are getting shorter and colder with autumn setting its foot in Slovakia, a pot of warm, home-made soup is both an energizer and a delight.
-Especially if it’s so filling and healthy as a bean soup, which is often eaten as a meal on its own in my country.
+A great majority of Slovaks can’t imagine their day without a good, wholesome soup.
+As the days are getting shorter and colder with the approaching autumn, a pot of homemade soup gives both warmth and energy.
+It is particularly true about this creamy bean soup, which is often eaten as a meal on its own in my country.

-We have grown our own varieties of legumes (including dry beans) for centuries, which also reflects in our traditional folk culture.
-There is an old Slovak song going like this:
+We have grown our own varieties of legumes (including dry beans) for centuries, which is often reflected in our traditional folk culture.
+This old Slovak song, which most of our children get familiar with at kindergarten, is a good example:

 Šošovička, hrášok fazuľa,